Canadian Medical Alliance for the Preservation of the Lower Extremity

 This first example is a patient with a difficult, uncooperative mid-foot ulcer caused by Charcot neuroarthropathy.

-The patient had significant coronary artery disease and was on dialysis.
-His ulcer had been present for over a year at the time of presentation.
+The patient, a war veteran, had significant coronary artery disease and was on dialysis.
+His ulcer had been present for over a year at the time of his first presentation.
 It took 9 weeks to close the ulcer with a total contact cast.
 The foot was maintained successfully without re-ulceration for the following two and a half years with an orthotic in a standard shoe, at which time the patient passed away from a coronary event.

 The ulcer below was also created by a deformity caused by Charcot neuroarthropathy.
 This ulcer had been open for three years, non-responsive to standard ulcer care.
 It was complicated by the patient's 425 pounds.